 - Ask a question in natural language

-- Click the Harmony button to directly go to the AI chat
+- Click the Harmony icon to directly open the Harmony panel

-Note that if you are operating in Preview mode (the Harmony search is visible only to you), you will see this indicated in the search field.
+Note that if you are operating in Preview mode (Harmony is visible only to you), you will see this indicated in the search field.

 Conversational or keyword search

 The system will automatically determine whether your whether your request was in question form or keyword-based.
-Depending on this, you will either receive a direct answer in an AI chat window, or see a search results page.
+Depending on this, the Harmony panel will open with your answer, or you will be taken to a search results page.

 | Harmony chat window | Search results page |